Meet Shaula and Lesath, Scorpion’s Stinger stars

 Although Shaula and Lesath appear close together, they’re only close along our line of sight.
 In reality, these two stars are separated by about five light-years.

-Shaula, the second brightest star in the constellation Scorpius, is a triple star system and shines at 1.62 magnitude.
+Shaula, the second brightest star in the constellation Scorpius, is a triple star system that shines at magnitude of +1.62.

 Lesath, the fainter star of the Stinger pair, doesn’t have any known companions.
-It shines at 2.7 magnitude.
+Its magnitude is at +2.7.

 How to see Shaula and Lesath